alexanderlarsen/Saneject/README.md

 > ⚠️️ **Potential inspector conflicts**
 > Saneject includes a `MonoBehaviourFallbackInspector` that ensures injected fields, `[SerializeInterface]` fields, and nested types are drawn with the intended UI/UX by default.
 >
-> If your inspector looks wrong or incomplete, it’s likely another custom inspector or plugin overriding Saneject’s inspector.
+> If your inspector looks wrong or incomplete, it's likely another custom inspector or plugin overriding Saneject's inspector.
 In that case, you can restore the full Saneject layout inside your own inspector by calling:
 > ```csharp
 > SanejectInspector.DrawDefault(serializedObject, targets, target);
 > ```